MissionalDigerati/BoltPiconSelector/README.md

 Bolt Picon Selector
 ===================

-"Bolt Picon Selector" is an extension for the [Bolt CMS](http://bolt.cm) that is creates a custom field for selecting a [Picons](https://picons.me).
+"Bolt Picon Selector" is an extension for the [Bolt CMS](http://bolt.cm) that creates a custom field for selecting a [Picons](https://picons.me).

 Development Notes
 -----------------